zekitez/OpenSCAD/README.md

 I am confused... the created AppImage does not run Python from within the AppImage but uses a locally created Python venv.
 See attached screenshot.

-The issue continues.
-Currently (20251215) cross compiling for windows still fails.
+20251215: The issue continues.
+Currently cross compiling for windows still fails and more undocumented packages or needed on Linux.
 See the issue.